cguccione/comad_of_EAC_progression/README.md

-# Community Assembley Modeling of Microbial Evolution within Barrett’s esophagus and esophageal adenocarcinoma
+# Community assembly modeling of microbial evolution within Barrett’s esophagus and esophageal adenocarcinoma

-The goal of this repository is to show how all figures were produced for ISMEJ Guccione et al. paper.
+The goal of this repository is to show how all figures were produced for Guccione et al. paper.

 ## Code Setup
 **Add here the associated yaml file to use the code**